attharmirza/SittingHunWebsite/_projects/atlantic-archive-einstein.markdown

 The project was an amazing experience for me because, in addition to my usual roles of pitching, scripting, animation and sound design, I also produced this video.
 This new role involved casting a narrator that worked remotely from, incidentally, across the Atlantic ocean.
 Pun intended!
 Although, is that technically a pun?
 I'm not sure.

-The film was picked up by Digg on the day of release, liked by a Vimeo staff member and accrued over 60,000 views across Facebook, YouTube and Vimeo.
-It was also "liked" by a Vimeo Staff Member.
+The film was picked up by [**Digg**](http://digg.com/video/einstein-warning) on the day of release, "liked" by a Vimeo staff member and accrued over 80,000 views across Facebook, YouTube and Vimeo.